FitzwilliamMuseum/egyptiancoffins/_testcatalogue/E_W_66a.md

 **Brief description:**

-Fragment from the proper left (east side) of the coffin of the master physician, Wepwawetemhat (meaning ÔWepwawet is at the frontÕ) showing a man dragging a cow with two standing women behind him.
+Fragment from the proper left (east side) of the coffin of the master physician, Wepwawetemhat (meaning ‘Wepwawet is at the front’) showing a man dragging a cow with two standing women behind him.

 With E.W.66b, these are two relatively small coffin boards.
 They present the remains